MiraCoran/SpaceEngineers/NFC Core/README.md

 | exotic tech   | 1,800,000 | 1,080,000 | 270,000 | 180,000 | 90,000 | 15,000 | 3,000 |

 ## block durability
-steel and interior plates gain double durability, imparting additional health to anything built from them.  light and heavy armor blocks (except panels) gain 25% damage resistance to all damage.
+steel and interior plates gain double durability, imparting additional health to anything built from them.  light and heavy armor blocks, steel beams, blast doors, and fps walls all gain 25% damage resistance to damage and reduced deformation.

 ## warp drive, not jump drive
 jump drives have been removed.  if you do manage to place one, it will not charge.  in their place, this mod uses the warp-style [elite dangerous fsd supercrise drive](https://steamcommunity.com/sharedfiles/filedetails/?id=2640137506) mod, including player-buildable and prototech drives in both large and small sizes.  these drives consume massive amounts of power, but offer speeds up to 50 km/sec.